On infinitely generated homology of Torelli groups: Spectral sequence

 where $C_i^{\le p}=C_i$ for $i\le p$ and $C_i^{\le p}=0$ for $i>p$.
-Recall that if $C_*=C_*(X)$ and $X$ is contractible, then~$H_s^G(C_*)$ is naturally isomorphic to~$H_s(G)$. \end{fact}
+Recall that if $C_*=C_*(X)$ and $X$ is contractible, then~$\HH_s^G(C_*)$ is naturally isomorphic to~$\HH_s(G)$. \end{fact}

 In the `topological case' $C_*=C_*(X)$, the proofs of Facts~\ref{fact_E1} and~\ref{fact_Einfty} can be found in~\cite[Section~VII.7]{Bro82}, and~\eqref{eq_E1pq} is exactly isomorphism~(7.7) in~\cite{Bro82}.
 The proofs for an arbitrary chain complex~$C_*$ are literally the same.
-Obviously, the construction of the Cartan--Leray spectral sequence is functorial in the following sense.
+Obviously, the construction of the spectral sequence we consider is functorial in the following sense.